-using the AutoDock48 for each selected pose.
+molecular dynamics simulation starting from the experimental pose (see Methods).
+More specifically, sampling configurations of the system at the equilibrium (see Methods for detail), we calculated the inter-molecular energy contribution using the AutoDock for each selected pose.
 The distribution of these energies is reported in the inset in Figure 2c.
-Despite the differences between these two systems, the energy distribution of the interaction between the MERS-CoV spike protein and the SA molecule allows us to energetically relate the interaction between SA molecules and the SARS-CoV-2 spike with what we would expect experimentally, under very similar conditions.
+Despite the differences between these two systems, the energy distribution of the interaction between MERS-CoV spike protein and the sialic-acid molecule allows us to energetically relate the interaction between sialic-acid molecules and the SARS-CoV-2 spike with what we would expect experimentally, under very similar conditions.

-We then extracted the interacting conformations and calculated the intermolecular energy using the AutoDock algorithm for each of them: we thus selected only the poses characterized by an intermolecular energy lower than $-4~\rm kcal/mol$.
-As further validation, we studied the intermolecular interaction between SA and SARS-CoV-2 spike protein as a function of the distance between SA and the putative binding region predicted with the Zernike-based approach.
-As is evident from Figure 2c, when the SA molecule is close to the predicted region, its interaction energies are favorable, while higher energies characterize the poses where the SA molecule is far from the predicted binding site.
+We then extracted the interacting conformations and calculated the inter-molecular energy using the AutoDock algorithm for each of them: we thus selected only the poses characterized by an inter-molecular energy lower than -4 kcal/mol.
+As further validation, we studied the intermolecular interaction between sialic acid and SARS-CoV-2 spike protein as a function of the distance between sialic acid and the putative binding region predicted with the Zernike-based approach.
+As is evident from Figure 2.c, when the sialic-acid molecule is close to the predicted region its interaction energies are favourable, while higher energies characterizes the poses where the sialic-acid molecule is far from the predicted binding site.
 This result confirms that the preferred spike region of interaction is the one with the highest binding compatibility, as calculated by our Zernike method.

-To further test the revealed binding region, we sought for an evaluation of binding free energy via fastDRH37 (freely available as a web server), which provides a MM/PB(GB)-SA-based free energy estimation given a certain binding pose.

-In particular, we selected two binding configurations between the spike protein (S1) of SARS-CoV-2 and the SA molecule.
-The first configuration corresponds to the complex for which the binding energy, estimated with Autodock, 48 is minimal compared to all other frames (-8.2 kcal/mol).
-In this configuration, the SA molecule is located at a distance of approximately 6 Å from the center of the binding pocket, as predicted computationally by the Zernike polynomial-based method.
-The second selected configuration is the one in which the intermolecular energy between the spike and the SA molecule is minimal among the frames in which SA binds to the pocket predicted by the Zernike-based method.
-In this way, we selected the structure with the minimal energy of the spike-SA complex, in which SA binds to the predicted pocket.
-Calculating the free energy with MM/PB(GB)SA methods for both selected configurations, we confirmed the estimated energy value for the first configuration (obtaining a value of -8.22 kcal/mol with Autodock and an average value of -8.61kcal/mol with MM/PB(GB)SA), on the other hand, we got a considerably more favorable (negative) free energy value for the binding between SA and the pocket predicted with Zernike when MM/PB(GB)SA methods are used.
+To further test the revealed binding region, we sought for an evaluation of binding free energy via fastDRH (freely available as web server), which provides a MM/PB(GB)SAbased free energy estimation given a certain binding pose.
+In particular, we selected two binding configurations between the spike protein (S1) of SARS-CoV-2 and the sialic acid molecule.
+The first configuration corresponds to the complex for which the binding energy , estimated with Autodock, is minimal compared to all other frames (-8.2 kcal/mol).
+In this configuration, the sialic-acid molecule is located at a distance of approximately 6 Å from the center of the binding pocket predicted computationally by the Zernike polynomial-based method.
+The second selected configuration is the one in which the intermolecular energy between the spike and the sialic-acid molecule is minimal among the frames in which sialic acid binds to the pocket predicted by the Zernike-based method.
+In this way, we selected the structure with the minimal energy of the spike-SA complex in which sialic acid binds to the predicted pocket.
+Calculating the free energy with MM/PB(GB)SA methods for both selected configurations, we confirmed the estimated energy value for the first configuration (obtaining a value of -8.22 kcal/mol with Autodock, and an average value of -8.61 kcal/mol with MM/PB(GB)SA), on the other hand, we got a considerably more favorable (negative) free energy value for the binding between SA and the pocket predicted with Zernike when MM/PB(GB)SA methods are used.
 Specifically, for this configuration, the energy calculated with Autodock is -4.99 kcal/mol (indicating a good interaction energy, among the best explored blindly in the simulation), while the energy calculated with MM/PB(GB)SA is -12.10 kcal/mol.
-This shows that the pocket predicted with the Zernike method could bind to the

-SA molecule even more favorably than the possible neighboring binding sites.
+This shows that the pocket predicted with the Zernike method could bind to the SA molecule even more favorably than the possible neighboring binding sites.
 The comparison between the estimates obtained with Autodock and those obtained with fastDRH is reported in the Table S1 in the Supporting Information.